B2B e-Invoicing in France (Effective from July 2024)

 In France, the use of electronic signatures is not mandatory.

 In France, businesses are required to retain their invoices and related documents for ten years.
-This requirement also applies to e-invoices, which must be stored with exceptional care that guarantee their:
+This requirement also applies to e-invoices, which must be stored with exceptional care that guarantees their:

 What is Chorus Pro?